dpelle/vim-LanguageTool/README.md

   checked is also populated, so you can use location commands such as `:lopen` to open the location list window, `:lne` to jump to the next error, etc.
+  The `:LanguageToolCheck` command accepts a range.
+You can for example check grammar between lines 100 and 200 in buffer with `:100,200LanguageToolCheck`, or check grammar in the visual selection with `:<',>'LanguageToolCheck`.
+  The default range is 1,$ (whole buffer).

 * Use `:LanguageToolClear` to remove highlighting of grammar mistakes, close the scratch window containing the list of errors,